Last Updated: Oct 19, 2023 Views: 1072

 • Find a photo in your list of results and click on the title to open the catalog record.

-To use historic photos for anything other than personal use, customers should email the library to ask for permission.
+Historic photos cannot be downloaded or printed from the catalog.
+The library's Cataloging department should be contacted to get permission to print historic photos.
 After an investigation of the specific image and how it will be used, the library may grant permission to use a photograph.
-Once permission is granted, the customer will be emailed a digital file of the requested image(s).
+If permission is granted, the customer would be sent a digital file of the requested image(s).
 There is no charge for historic photos.
-It's then up to the customer to print the image(s).
+It is up to the customer to print the image(s) once the file has been received.

 Topics